0.3 - Callbacks & Promises

 We can only use

-inside of a function that has been declared asasync
+awaitinside of a function that has been declared asasync.
+To do this, write the keywordasyncbefore the function declaration. -

 Call

-at the end of the file. -
+createAllPokemonat the end of the file.

 Run this program (

-) several times and confirm that the new Pokemon are being printed 100% of the time, and in the same order every time.
+node async-await.js) several times and confirm that the new Pokemon are being printed 100% of the time, and in the same order every time.

 š„ Submission

 Take a screenshot of all four programs being run with the time that each program took to execute and submit it on Moodle.
-Again, you can use console.time()
+Again, you can use console.time() to accomplish this.
+Put console.time('timer label') before calling any function, and put console.timeEnd('timer label') inside of fetchPokemon just after it finishes printing all the Pokemon to the terminal.

 Submit the screenshot in the Moodle drop box called Exercise 0.3 - Callbacks & Promises.